Emergency Medicine Clerkship

-Current UT students who are interested in doing a rotation in Emergency Medicine should contact Nick Bell, Clerkship Coordinator.
+Current UT students who are interested in doing a rotation in Emergency Medicine should contact the Clerkship Coordinator.

-While on rotation in the Emergency Department students attend weekly didactics and simulations in the Simulation Center, weekly Emergency Medicine Residency Conferences, Rega Rounds where skills taught in the Simulation Center will be applied in real patient experiences, and will complete one 12 hour EMS ride along.
-Students will experience interdisciplinary scenarios both in the Simulation Center and in the Department including nursing staff/students, Physician Assistants, Nurse Practitioners, Attending Physicians and Residents.
-We utilize Black Board for quizzes, readings during the rotation and instructional videos on procedures and skills.
+While on rotation in the Emergency Department students will be scheduled in the ED to include days, afternoons, overnights and two weekends, attend weekly simulations in the Simulation Center, weekly Emergency Medicine Residency Conferences, Rega Rounds where skills taught in the Simulation Center will be applied in real patient experiences, and will complete one 12 hour EMS ride along.
+Students will experience interdisciplinary scenarios both in the Simulation Center and in the ED including nursing staff/students, Physician Assistants, Nurse Practitioners, Attending Physicians and Residents.

 For students currently in rotation or ending a rotation:

 Q: Is there a formal orientation for this rotation?